Priya9096/TaskBuddy-Project/README.md

-TaskBuddy is a task management app built with React.
-It allows users to add, update, delete, and track their tasks with ease.
-The app also includes a progress tracker and the ability to clear all tasks at once.
+🚀 TaskBuddy is a powerful task management app built using ReactJS.
+It helps users manage daily tasks with ease — add, update, delete, track progress, and clear all tasks with just one click!

+➡️ **For a step-by-step guide on how to build this project, watch the full video here:** [https://youtu.be/Q4aB0IgKYx0?si=L_NjJVoZvb7tbFAO]

 ## Features